SciML/DiffEqFlux.jl/docs/src/examples/Supervised-NN-ODE-MNIST.md

 end
 ```

-and then loaded from main
+and then loaded from main:
 ```
 #Main
 const bs = 128